Obama to sign order Monday barring federal discrimination against gays

 Obama has pressed Congress to pass legislation that would ban such discrimination for all companies, but it has failed to gain traction with Republican lawmakers.

-The White House believes the order will help improve productivity by reducing fears among employees that they could be fired for being gay, bisexual or transgender.
+The White House believes the order will help improve productivity by reducing fears among employees that they could be fired for being gay, lesbian, bisexual, or transgender.

 "This is another case where doing what is right also helps businesses improve their bottom line," one official told reporters on a conference call.